IBM-Cloud/weather-company-data-demo/README.md

   server starting on http://localhost:6001
    ```

-To access the app, go to localhost:PORT (where PORT is 6001 in the example above) in your browser.
+To access the app,  you need to bind manually by copying the URL from the credentials into your app.js file.
+Now, go to localhost:PORT in your browser (for example, PORT is 6001 in the example above).

 ## API documentation
 The Insights for Weather demo app uses REST APIs to retrieve historical and real-time weather data from The Weather Company.